NW postcode area: Boundaries

 Postcode district NW1 is central to London, with the NW2–11 postcode districts radiating outwards to the northwest.
 The boundaries of the area and its numbered districts have changed over time and are the result of the working requirements of Royal Mail.
 They are not tied to those of the local authority areas served; consequently a locality name might describe varying areas.
-The postcode area contains western parts of the London Borough of Barnet, large parts of London Boroughs of Brent and Camden with parts of the City of Westminster, Islington and those of Ealing, and very small parts of Hammersmith and Fulham and Kensington & Chelsea.
+The postcode area contains western parts of the London Borough of Barnet, large parts of London Boroughs of Brent and Camden with parts of the City of Westminster, Islington and those of Ealing, and very small parts of Hammersmith and Fulham, Harrow and Kensington & Chelsea.
 The NW7 district is a projection as far as Hertfordshire's near edge, which it mirrors or emulates briefly near Scratch Wood.

 In popular culture

 In 2008, the ska band Madness released a single called "NW5", named after the postal district of the same name.

 In 2012, the British author Zadie Smith released a book called NW, named after the postal district of the same name, where the novel is set.
 The novel was adapted into a 2016 television film by the BBC.